 Yes!
 FJC is pleased to invite camps at different levels of engagement in MESH work to be a part of this opportunity!
 FJC will consider applications from camps who demonstrate how this grant will help them make significant impact to further raise the bar for their work in this area.

 WHAT DOES PARTICIPATION IN THE COMMUNITY OF PRACTICE LOOK LIKE?

 An in-person gathering* will take place once a year for camps’ mental health professionals with travel subsidies to cover most, if not all, cost.
 Pre-and post-camp learning will take place via virtual gatherings.
-At least one of the in-person gatherings throughout the 3-year program will include the camp Director or relevant camp leadership staff for community building across the field, idea sharing, and building upon the concept that community care and mental health is a shared responsibility.
+At least one of the in-person gatherings throughout the multi-year program will include the camp Director or relevant camp leadership staff for community building across the field, idea sharing, and building upon the concept that community care and mental health is a shared responsibility.

 WHO ELSE IS INVOLVED?

 Each camp’s professional leadership team, lay leadership (i.e. Board of Directors), parent organization or movement (if applicable), and community will be impacted and involved at various stages.